 Here you will find external publication by analysts at Avram Turing.

-Through our research, in 2021, we coined two new concepts “non-information” and “off-information” then introduced them to the international research community and the information quality body of knowledge.
+Through our research, in 2021, we coined two new concepts “non-information” and “off-information” and also a novel conceptual framework then introduced them to the international research community and the information quality body of knowledge.

 Amplification or Friction?
 Misinformation Online is About Information Quality.
 Business Day, 29 July 2021, p.10